gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

   - aka Wicked 18
   - fictional course

 Harukanaru Augusta and Eight Lakes G.C. were also released on FM-TOWNS and Sharp X68000, but not the later courses.
 Maybe sales weren't good enough?
 Harukanaru Augusta would also see a re-release as a "HD" version, running System Disk 2.5, but this was not backwards compatible with the previous releases.
 At this point the engine powering the games had been rewritten and was referred to as [POLYSYS](https://archive.org/details/technopolis-1989-11/01_journal-1989-11/page/n13/mode/2up?q=%22POLYSYS%22) and made claims of being an "Integrated 3D Processor" or software DSP.
+IIRC each 3D course consisted of 256 points!

 ![POLYSYS logo](/images/posts/new-3d-golf-simulation-polysys.png#smaller "Would look great on a T-shirt, right?")
 {:.tofigure}